robocop24/spotify-clone/README.md

 # Spotify Clone

-Simple responsive Flipkart clone website by using pure HTML, CSS and Javascript.
+Simple responsive Spotify clone website by using pure HTML, CSS and Javascript.

 ## Demo